 Tenured faculty, tenure-track faculty, and faculty with renewable teaching appointments at Harvard are welcome to propose courses for the Program in General Education.

-- the title and description of the course are concept-driven
+- the title and description of the course address an urgent problem or enduring question

 - course is geared toward non-specialists

 - it is not an introduction to a scholarly discipline, nor is it centered on illustrating the methods of a particular scholarly discipline to a non-specialist audience.
 It may, however, deploy various disciplinary methods in order to elucidate the course concept.

 - it is unusually explicit in drawing connections between the classroom and the world beyond it, between the subject students are studying now and the people they will one day become.
 (If this is implicit in the submitted materials but not made explicit, we will invite faculty to make this explicit.)
 Such connections may be found in courses on contemporary topics, as well as in aesthetic questions that have a long history or an artistic genre or other phenomenon that has long engaged humanity.